joshperry/ovrly/readme.md

 As cef is a wrapper over chromium, it also shares chromiums multi-process design.

 In a cef app there is one primary browser process with multiple threads and is generally responsible for rendering to the UI, processing OS input events, doing disk and network IO, and handling general orchestration of browser frame operations.
 This is the application startup process.

-Each browser frame renders and executes javascript inside of a child process called the render process.
+Each browser frame renders and executes javascript inside of a child process called the render process to sandbox untrusted code and data using the process boundary (many sandboxing techs at the OS-level target processes).

+There are also a number of utility processes, such as the gpu-process where access to the GPU is mediated since access to the GPU is a privileged operation (e.g. it's possible to scrape the user's screen).
+For simplicity, the rest of the text will just be written as if the render process was the only other child because our code doesn't touch the others.

 ### Process Dispatch

-When cef needs to fork a new child process, it executes its own executable again but with a special cli flag.
-When the cef init code sees this flag, it will internally coopt the startup thread and only return when the render process shuts down.
+When cef needs to fork a new child process, it executes its own executable again but with special cli flags.
+When the cef init code sees these flags, it will internally coopt the startup thread and only return when the render process shuts down.

 When the init function returns in this case, it returns `-1` so that the code knows this was a terminating child render process and can `exit()` instead of setting up the browser process singleton.

-As little work as possible should be done in the process before cef init function is called to minimize render process load time.
+As little work as possible should be done in the process before cef init function is called to minimize child process load time.

 ### CefApp

-Used by cef to find handlers for the browser process and render processes.
+This is an embedder-implemented collection of event dispatch interfaces used by cef to find handlers for the browser process and render processes.
 These handlers are primarily for lifetime events, threads, IPC, and V8 contexts of these processes.

 ### CefBrowserProcessHandler

-This code runs in the browser process and is a singleton.
+Event dispatch interface that contains functions cef code calls from the browser process.

 *Important Handlers*

 *OnContextInitialized:* Called when the browser process is bootstrapped and cef is fully ready to do things.
 This is a good place to trigger initial browser display and loading other modules that require access to a ready-to-go cef.

 ### CefRenderProcessHandler

-This code runs in the render process and is a singleton in its process.
+Event interface with functions that cef calls in the render process.

 *Important Handlers*

-- *OnContextCreated:* When the javascript context for the render process is created.
+*OnContextCreated:* When the javascript context for the render process is created.
 This is where extensions to the JS environment should be hooked in.

-- *OnProcesMessageReceived:* When a render process gets a message from another process.
+*OnProcessMessageReceived:* When a render process gets a message from another process.

 ### CefClient

-Used by cef to find handlers for each browser frame.
+Another embedder-implemented event dispatch interface collection with functions used by cef that define operational logic for browser frames.

-This is effectively an interprocess proxy for code in the browser process to interact with code for the browser frame and v8 context running in the render processes.
+This interface is implemented by cef as an interprocess proxy instances in the browser process for orchestration logic to interact with the browser frame and v8 context running in the render processes.

 These handlers are for communicating things like display, dialog, download, render, request, focus, find, drag-n-drop, and loading events.
+This forms the primary abstraction for UI and OS-specific logic; there is a separate impl for overlays and for the desktop window as the UX differs quite a bit between the two.

-This code runs in the browser process and when creating each new browser instance (render process) a unique instance of this and/or each handler class(es) can be created, or a single instance can be used if the logic between all are absolutely identical.
+When creating each new browser instance (render process), a unique instance of this and/or each each of the dispatch interface impls can be created, or a single instance can be used if the logic between all are absolutely identical (i.e. no local state in the dispatch logic).

 *Important Handlers*